Add this page to your book

 After you have completed the inventory, run the report located in Quick Reports > Items > List of Items for Inventory Processing.

 If you would like to run a report for all shelving locations, please use the template in the Reports interface under Shared Folders > Templates > terran > Help Desk > Items > List of Items for Inventory Processing (without shelving loc).

 Input the date you completed the inventory for the “Latest Inventory Date” field, as you will want the report to show the items that either have no inventory date or an inventory date in the past.

 Use the inventory report(s) and check the shelves to verify those items listed as Available with either no inventory date set or the date of your previous inventory are on the shelves and also to verify items still marked as Missing aren’t on the shelf.
 A shelf check may also resolve other problems as well.

 - Remember to check the items pulled for resolution of problems, including those with barcodes and not in the database and items without barcodes.

 - Remember to always verify the barcode against the report.

 Run the report again and sort by status.
 At this point, you can either do a second shelf check or you can resolve outstanding status issues in the database.

-- For resolution of those items in the database but not on the shelf but in Available status, you can set these to missing at this point or delete them, depending on local policy.
-If you are inventorying only a section of your database, you may want to shelf check other sections or set the items to missing and see if they show up when you inventory the other sections.
+- For resolution of those items in the database in Available status but not on the shelf, you can set these to Missing at this point or delete them, depending on local policy.
+If you are inventorying only a section of your database, you may want to shelf check other sections or set the items to Missing and see if they show up when you inventory the other sections.
 Remember to resolve these after the entire process is finished.
 You could run a report for the items set to Missing during the inventory, if desired.

 - For resolution of items still Missing: